FigureTechnologies/gradle-semver-plugin/README.md

 * `cv` that will print out the current calculated version
 * `generateVersionFile` will generate `build/semver/version.txt` containing the raw version and the tag version
 * `createAndPushVersionTag` will create a tag from `semver.versionTagName` and push the tag to the remote repo, take care to use `:createAndPushVersionTag` in a multi module project otherwise it will attempt to create duplicates

+## Not Supported
+* Discrete versions for sub projects, all subprojects are calculated with the same version